American Narrative Painter/ Writer/ Mentor/ Activist

 “…art opens ways for a better understanding”- Robert Henri

-Sarah West’s portraiture and illustrative work preserves a sense of being as well as place.
+Sarah West’s portrait and illustrative work exemplifies deep rooted traditions in American art.
 Her career began in portrait.
 With pencil and paintbrush she found ways to unravel atmospheric contemplations upon canvas.
-In 2008, she opened the Sarah West Gallery of Fine Art in Smiths Station, Alabama.
-The Sarah West Gallery is Smiths Station’s only Fine Arts Institution for Continued Fine Arts Education for All Ages, and Skill Levels.
+In 2008, she opened The Sarah West Gallery of Fine Art in Smiths Station, Alabama.
+The Sarah West Gallery is Smiths Station’s only independent fine arts institution for Continued Fine Arts Education for All Ages, and Skill Levels.
 The gallery is also home to Miss West’s, Alabama atelier.
 As a long time advocate for the the arts, and recognizing a need within the local community, Sarah began development of Fine Art Courses for Continued Study in late 2008.
-Since then she has written and presided as chief instructor, over 80 courses, classes and programs for Continued Fine Art learning.
+Since then she has written and presided as chief instructor, over countless courses, classes and programs for Continued Fine Art Learning.
 Years later, the pen assumed a different form.
-Where early on the paintbrush spoke where there were not words, Sarah found them.
-First, in personal journal, her words became an extension of the atelier experiences.
-In 2013, she accepted invitation to serve as columnist for the Citizen of East Alabama, (Alabama’s largest weekly distributed newspaper.)
+Where early on the paintbrush spoke when there were not words, Sarah found them.
+First, in personal journal, her words became an extension of the atelier experience.
+In 2013, she accepted invitation to serve as columnist for the Citizen of East Alabama, (Alabama’s largest weekly distributed newspaper) and in 2018 she accepted the opportunity for regional syndication of her column through publication with the Opelika Observer.
 Upon this printed platform she established an avenue by which to not only write of culturally substantial things, point of artistic and civil conviction but also an avenue by which to begin a restorative endeavor to reintroduce published illustrative art to this community news publication.
 Prior to her acceptance of this position with the Citizen, she began penning pages.
 This approach became a habitual process which continues in her daily life.
 On travels and at home, she takes opportunity to illustrate daily life.
-Whether amid the hustle and bustle of society above and below the poverty line, or along the Vieux Carre, within nature-scapes of wilderness or historic opulent domain; these scenes and more find their way onto her page.
+Whether amid the hustle and bustle of society above and below the poverty line, within nature-scapes of wilderness or historically opulent domain; these scenes and more find their way onto her page.
 Therein, both her advocacy for history, heritage preservation and her passion for civilization are portrayed.
-Her works are published weekly in the Citizen of East Alabama and are available in Limited Edition Archival Print at the Biltmore Estate (America’s Largest Home & National Landmark for Historic Places in Asheville, NC.)
+Her works were published weekly in the Citizen of East Alabama, and Opelika Observer, and are available in Limited Edition Archival Print at the Biltmore Estate (America’s Largest Home & National Landmark for Historic Places in Asheville, NC.)
 Sarah currently serves as an Exclusive to Biltmore Artist.
 She has served as illustrator for the Historic Cedar Crest Victorian Inn of Asheville, NC.
-She has create works in support of the Stewart County Historic Society, and she has created works in support of both the F. Scott & Zelda Sayre Fitzgerald Museum (Montgomery, Ala) and the Doc & Merle Watson Museum (Sugar Grove, NC.)
+She has created works in support of the Stewart County Historic Society, and she has created works in support of both the F. Scott & Zelda Sayre Fitzgerald Museum (Montgomery, Ala) and the Doc & Merle Watson Museum (Sugar Grove, NC.)
 Private contributor acquisitions of her work have been made in support of the above mentioned organizations.

-Sarah works in Oil, Ink, Graphite, Watercolour, Charcoal, Pastel and a number of other tradition medium.
-Her work includes new interpretations of renaissance, flemish and american masterworks, pen illustrations in the style of etchings, traditional and stylistic portraiture and more… Within her work prominent cultural figures have emerged including, Ramseur Records artists The Avett Brothers, Singer/Songwriter/Storyteller Jim Avett, and Folk Music Legend, Doc Watson.
+Sarah works in most traditional mediums with a primary focus in graphite, ink, watercolor and gouache.
+Her Narrative paintings are in oil.
+Her archive includes new interpretations of renaissance, flemish and american masterworks, regional sketches and formal studies, pen illustrations in the style of etchings, portraits and more… Within her work prominent cultural figures have emerged including, Ramseur Records artists The Avett Brothers, Singer/Songwriter/Storyteller Jim Avett, and Folk Music Legend, Doc Watson.
 In the Summer of 2016, Sarah’s portrait of Doc Watson received debut exhibition at the Doc & Merle Watson Museum.
-Sarah’s work not only commemorates the achievements of iconic cultural figure but also raise awareness for places of historic significance.
-She has rendered representation works depicting historic homes as well as state and national landmarks.
+Sarah’s work not only commemorates the achievements of iconic cultural figure but also raises awareness for places of historic significance.
+She has rendered representational works depicting historic homes as well as state and national landmarks.

 Through her work she also serves as ongoing supporter and contributor to the F. Scott & Zelda Museum, The Elma C. Lomax Incubator Farm (Concord, NC) in collaboration with Carolina Farm Stewardship Association and the Doc & Merle Watson Museum.
-She continues to serve as contributing columnist for the Citizen of East Alabama and has published over 150 works of aesthetic sketch, documentive and educational short stories and cultural arts philosophy.
-She continues to serve as chief instructor of most programs offered at the Sarah West Gallery of Fine Art.
+She has served as contributing columnist for the Citizen of East Alabama and The Opelika Observer with over 300 published works of aesthetic sketch, documentive and educational short stories and cultural arts philosophy.
+She continues to serve as chief instructor of most programs offered at the Sarah West Gallery of Fine Art, A Center for Cultural Arts.
+She also serves as Cultural Art Advocate for Fine Art Education through ART IN SCHOOLS, her program which continues to make fine art education accessible to schools.
+She is a steward of sustainability, an advocate for culture, history, nature and heritage conservation.
+She is designer who places emphasis on the importance of ethical farming and the importance of agrarian preservation and continuance.
 She travels often and extensively, paints daily and is currently working on several books.

 Her involvement with others, observations, research and life experiences lend themselves to her furtherance of self and continued contributions to the world.
 Above all she is an explorer of life, intent on rendering the things from her time and capturing them in a way that they might benefit, enrich, enlighten and inspire the lives of others.